Grant Murray

 Grant Robert Murray (born 29 August 1975) is a Scottish former professional football player.
-Murray is currently the assistant manager at Queen of the South.
+Murray is currently the assistant manager at Livingston.

 His versatility saw him play in several positions during his career, such as a defensive midfielder and at fullback, although he was primarily considered to be a centre-back.

 Playing career

 Murray started his career with Hearts, playing for their first team in six seasons.
 He was an unused substitute as Hearts beat Rangers 2–1 in the 1998 Scottish Cup Final.
 Murray moved to St Johnstone in 2001, but they were relegated from the Scottish Premier League (SPL) in 2002.
 He then signed for Partick Thistle in 2003, but they were relegated from the SPL in 2004 and the First Division in 2005.
 Murray signed for Kilmarnock in 2006, where he linked up again with Jim Jefferies, who had been his manager at Hearts.
 He agreed a new two-year contract with Kilmarnock in April 2007.

 Murray was released by Kilmarnock after the 2008–09 Scottish Premier League season.
 He signed for First Division club Raith Rovers later in the 2009 close season and scored his first goal for Raith Rovers on 29 August 2009, a stunning 30-yard volley against Dunfermline Athletic in a Fife derby at East End Park.